top of page

 Applying too much oil at once can make the hair greasy, weigh the hair down, and interrupt your hair styling habits.
 Make sure to apply the right amount for your individual hair needs and focus on consistency for long lasting results

-3. Wash out thoroughly
+3. Wash Out Thoroughly

 Build-up can occur if oil isn’t washed out properly, therefore a consistent hair oiling routine using a lightweight buildable hair oil is perfect to maintain a frizz reducing haircare routine

-Lifestyle Tips to Reduce Frizz Alongside Hair Oil
+Lifestyle Tips To Reduce Frizz Alongside Hair Oil

 Hair oil works best as part of a holistic haircare routine.
 In order to achieve the best results and help support healthy hair overall, combine hair oiling with the following habits: